 Since I’ve grown to love cooking so much and have taken to calling my stews my famous no-packaging vegetable stews, I invite people over more than ever.
 Cooking my famous no-packaging stews tastes better, is more convenient, costs less, pollutes less, and is better by nearly all my relevant values.

 People who come over often feel compelled to bring something.
 I’ve been emailing the following message.
-What do you think of it?

-Amazingly, people still bring packaging.
+Sadly, people still bring packaging.
 Sunday evening a friend who had a backpack with him in the store bought a new canvas bag to carry three bundles of kale, despite my sending the above message.

 I don’t understand what it takes for people to stop using unnecessary packaging.
 Stores will keep providing it as long as people accept it.